 Of course in the camper we carry a plethora of resources, like extra food stores, extra water, lots of first aid stuff, chargers, batteries, toy bins for the kids and more.
 We cram it in.

 First Aid: Carry a good kit.
 I like this big one in the camper and then carry smaller ones like this in my day pack and the truck.
 Then update the kits with some Celox or Quick Clot for more major Trauma in the field.
-Also carry an Extractor of these for snake bites.
+Also carry an Extractor of these for snake bites and Water Gel creme for burns.

-Radios.
-If you don’t have Ham radio, get a pair of FRS units.
+Radios: If you don’t have Ham radio, get a pair of FRS units.
 They won’t offer as much range as they say in the hills, but they give some form of communication when people are apart.
+We also have a Ham Radio system in the camper as well as in the pack.

 A dash mount GPS is a great tool.
 Yes our smartphones have maps, but having a dedicated unit that needs no cell connection for basic road mapping is a huge time saver.

-Bear Spray.
+Bear Spray and guns.
 People make jokes about me carrying this but it’s no joke.
 When in the wilderness you can run into a wild animal or a wild person.
 One of these huge can’s of pepper spray resides in the camper, the truck and my hiking belt at all times.
-I’m not against carrying a gun, but laws differ from state to state and Bear spray is a way to always have something without being harassed for carrying some you should not in a park or the like.
+We also have guns, but laws differ from state to state and Bear spray is a way to always have something.

 An Inverter.
 Converting power from your 12V battery system to run regular AC things like laptops and battery chargers is invaluable.Get a decent inverted and mount it somewhere easy access.
 It will keep you from running the generator so much, or once you add solar will keep with with AZ power nearly all the time.
 You wont be running AC on this but it will keep you going.